skashtanov/Articles/Improving performance measurement using pure oop.md

 1. Introduced **interface Measurement** that can be reused later for every types of measure's
 2. Introduced **class TotalMeasurement** that can be reused to measure lot of "measure" call's
 3. Introduced **class ExecutionTime** that will help us to measure time of function execution
-4. We found out that when amount of searches in array is about $array.lenght/k$ for some positive integer $k$, it's more reasonable to convert it to set.
+4. We found out that when amount of searches in array is about n/k for some positive integer k, it's more reasonable to convert it to set.

 ---